Darkwing Duck: Home media

-DVD releases

 Walt Disney Studios Home Entertainment released a three-disc DVD box set entitled "Darkwing Duck - Volume 1" on August 29, 2006.
 It included 25 episodes, plus the two-part pilot "Darkly Dawns the Duck", as opposed to the uncut version's release on VHS.
 The second volume, containing the next 27 episodes, was released on August 7, 2007.
 The sets do not contain any special features.
 It is currently unknown if Disney has any intentions of releasing the remaining 37 episodes on DVD.
 No official releases have been made outside of the United States and Canada.